Berry Phase of Bloch States through Modular Symmetries: Author contributions

 \begin{suppinfo}

-The following file is available free of charge. \begin{itemize} \item SuppInfo: contains the definition of the Modular group and characterisation of the BS under inversion symmetry, character table and additional derivations. \end{itemize}
+\begin{itemize} \item SuppInfo: contains the definition of the Modular group and characterisation of the BS under inversion symmetry, character table and additional derivations. \item Competing financial interests: the author declares no competing financial interest. \end{itemize}

 \end{suppinfo}